-In the film clip from the Luce Archives, summer resort images of the Lido and the description of the awards that year: "The Coppa del Duce for Best Foreign Film was won by Der Kaiser of California (The Kaiser of California), produced by Trenker, and the Coppa del Duce for Best Italian Film was won by Squadrone bianco (The White Squadron), produced by Roma Film.
-The Coppa Volpi for Best Actorwas awarded to Paul Muni for The Story of Louis Pasteur.
-The Istituto Luce with Il cammino degli Eroiwon the Coppa del Partito for best political and social film and the award from the National Institute for Educational Cinema for best scientific film".
+In the film clip from the Luce Archives, summer resort images of the Lido and the description of the awards that year: "The Coppa del Duce for Best Foreign Film was won by Der Kaiser of California), produced by Trenker, and the Coppa del Duce for Best Italian Film was won by Squadrone bianco (The White Squadron), produced by Roma Film.
+The Coppa Volpi for Best Actor was awarded to Paul Muni for The Story of Louis Pasteur.
+The Istituto Luce with II cammino degli Eroi won the Coppa del Partito for best political and social film and the award from the National Institute for Educational Cinema for best scientific film".